 The re-inspection program in Tay Valley Township is a combination of mandatory and voluntary inspections, with the goal of conducting 200 inspections of waterfront properties each year.
-Three hundred and seventy three information packages (Appendix A) were mailed to prospective participants.
+One hundred and seventeen information packages (Appendix A) were mailed to prospective participants.

 Participants were selected using CGIS, the Township's GIS database program.
-The lakes involved in the 2013 program were selected in CGIS and lists were produced meeting the following criteria:
+The lakes involved in the 2017 program were selected in CGIS and lists were produced meeting the following criteria:

-• Waterfront properties that either have a septic permit that is 10 years or older or does not have permit information, has not been re-inspected in the past 10 years, and is not vacant.
+• Waterfront properties that either have a septic permit that is 10 years or older or does not have permit information and has not been re-inspected in the past 10 years and is not vacant.

 A property selection protocol has been developed (Appendix E) to ensure the accuracy of the property selection process.
-The accuracy of the 2013 list was 96.8% based on the responses received from property owners that did not qualify, up from 90.5% in 2012.
-Most errors were attributed to data entry error (i.e. roll numbers).
-Over 70 hours were spent auditing the files to correct errors in 2013.
+The accuracy of the 2017 list was 100% based on the responses received from property owners that did not qualify.